h-yung/naginata-notes/README.md

 **Priorty level**: Low, as I'm focusing on React for next few works.
 However, bug fix may get prioritized.

 ### Learnings
+In general, nothing has given me more appreciation for how inaccessible even a very simple-looking app can be than the effort of making sure all menu items could be navigated with a keyboard (specifically Tab, and "clicking" on Enter and spacebar).

 - Working with arrays as values for document keys in MongoDB: although there's dot notation in use and superficial similarity (e.g., .find()) parameters and syntax can be very different.
 Need a refresher on operators.
 May attempt with the Travel app built using React.
 - The value of a checkbox input is whatever you set as its value in the input attribute.
 This value is actualized only when the checkbox is checked.
 - Moving delete and update buttons to entries